Spir-Group/github-migrate/README.md

 - **Last Status Change**: When the status last changed (default sort, newest first)
 - **Last Checked**: When the sync status was last verified
 - **Last Commit**: When repository was last pushed to (yyyy-mm-dd format)
-- **Elapsed Time**: Time spent on migration (for active migrations)
+- **Migration Time**: Time spent on migration (starts when syncing, stops when completed)
 - **Actions**: View detailed migration logs

-Click "View Logs" to see detailed migration logs for any repository with an active or completed migration.
+Click "Show Logs" to see detailed migration logs.
+The button only appears for repositories that have completed migrations with downloaded logs.

 ## API Endpoints